Below are the journals of two trips. One I took in 2014 to Newfoundland and the second with my brother to Iceland in 2016.

 Sitting on the runway ready to head back to Toronto, my brother and I were successful in completing the 1400 kilometer Ring Road journey.
 That was our goal.
 Lords of the Ring (Road).
 But, like any adventure, there is so much more; unexpected twists and turns, surprises around each corner, weather that changes quickly ... and we experienced all of that.
 After-all, isn't that what makes the journey a great adventure.

 Not only were we inspired and awed by the incredible mountain scenery, the majestic falls, the herds of reindeer, rich bird-life and wild horses ... there was a real human element as well.
 My brother interviewed one of Iceland's premier storytellers Ingi Hans, we shared a meal with friends of friends who opened their home to two strangers and served us a Sunday supper with warm, engaging conversation.
 There were the hosts we met and interacted with in the various BnBs who were kind, helpful and genuine.

-Iceland experienced a crushing financial blow back in 2006 and life as they knew it was shook up.
-But for a people that live with earthquakes and volcanoes erupting almost daily, their tenacity and will to survive the obstacles is as strong as their Viking blood.
+Iceland experienced a crushing financial blow back in 2006 and life as they knew it was shook-up to say the least, but for a people that live with earthquakes and volcanoes erupting almost daily, their tenacity and will to survive the obstacles is as strong as their Viking blood.
 Tourism at least in this last decade had been the answer to help the country overcome some of the financial strain - but not without its challenges.
 Two million visitors last year and a population of just three hundred thousand - opening their homes, creating and supporting an infrastructure to serve this throng.

 The question even among Icelanders - where will it all end?
 As resourceful a people Icelanders are, they are also a very private people, with strong ties to family and the land.
 The conflict to share both is evident but for these two weary travelers, we say a heart-felt "Thank you!".
 You have blessed us and we are so much richer for it.